meganalnico/simple-core/AbilityScores.md

 Strength measures muscle and physical power.
 This ability is important for those who engage in hand-to-hand (or "melee") combat.
 Strength also sets the maximum amount of weight your character can carry.
-A character with a Strength score of 0 is too weak to move in any way and is unconscious.
+A character with a Strength score of -5 is too weak to move in any way and is unconscious.
-Some creatures do not possess a Strength score and have no modifier at all to Strength-based skills or checks.

-You apply your character's Strength modifier to:
+You apply your character's Strength to:

 -   [Melee attack](combat.html#melee-attacks) rolls.
 -   [Damage](combat.html#damage) rolls when using a melee weapon or a